Applying AI for Smart Soil Management- Get the 2023 GuideDownload Now

 Water is a fundamental necessity — and yet risks related to water are large and growing as a result of increasing demands and shifting climates that alter where and when water is available and accessible.

 However, today, water stress challenges can also be opportunities, and being a good water steward can become a competitive advantage.
 In ClimateAi’s recent webinar, Water Risk to Water Resilience: A breakdown of water risk and how leading food + ag companies are turning it into their competitive advantage, water risk and supply chain experts described what businesses are doing today to get ahead of growing water risk.

 To watch the webinar, you can access a recording here, and learn more below.

 Water risk, water risk analysis, and water risk management are always context-dependent.
 The where, when, and how much matter substantially.
 There’s no fixed definition of what being a good water steward looks like, and there’s no fixed playbook for how to manage water risk that is applicable to every place and time.

-There are three main types of water risks.
-The first involves physical risks (increasing demands, drought, flooding, pollution).
-The second regards regulatory and external party action risks (changes in federal and local laws, policies, upstream management practices).
-The third is reputational risks (stakeholder perceptions of a company’s water-related impacts).
+There are three main types of water risks: physical risks (increasing demands, drought, flooding, pollution); regulatory and external party action risks (changes in federal and local laws, policies, upstream management practices); and reputational risks (stakeholder perceptions of a company’s water-related impacts).